 - Your personal contacts

 - Lapsed donors

-Here’s the bottom line: Until you’ve exhausted this list, don’t worry about strangers.
+Until you’ve exhausted this list, don’t ask strangers for money.

 Go after low-hanging fruit

 You see, you can climb all the way up into the tree to pick apples, or you can stand on the ground and pick the fruit hanging from the lower branches.
 Or you might be able to pick up the really ripe ones that have already dropped onto the ground.

 If you climb the tree, you’ll need a ladder and it’s a bit more dangerous.

 Staying on the ground is faster and safer, so why not start there?

 What’s YOUR low-hanging fruit?
 Where can you easily get new supporters for your nonprofit?

 If your nonprofit has been relying on lots of government money, you too may be feeling like you want to puke about now.